 4. Making compost.

 Good compost starts with equal parts nitrogen (green, wet, sticky) and carbon (brown, crunchy, dry) sources.
 Keep a pile of chopped-up leaves next to the compost heap to add when you need more carbon.
-(But don’t just put in a thick layer; they’ll mat.
-Mix chopped-up leaves with your kitchen scraps.)
+But don’t just put in a thick layer; they’ll mat.
+Throw a handful in each time you add kitchen scraps.

 5. Making leaf mould.

 Leaf mould is basically compost made only out of leaves (it’s broken down by fungus, instead of the bacteria that breaks down compost).
-Rake all your chopped up leaves into a pile and let it rot for a year or two.
+Rake all your chopped-up leaves into a pile and let it rot for a year or two.
 The fine, crumbly result can be worked into your soil next year.
-Even better, use it around fruit trees and shrubs to mimic the soil-building action from the forest floor.
+It’s particularly terrific for use around fruit trees and shrubs to mimic the soil-building action from the forest floor.

 So bag the bagging this year and make those leaves work for you!